phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step57b.png)

-61) Change the block's drop down box to HIGH and set it to pin 13.
+61) Change the block's drop-down box to HIGH and set it to pin 13.

 ![Arduino IDE](/images/arduino-setup/step58.png)

-62) Click the upload button you should see dialog box letting you once the program has been uploaded to the Arduino.
+62) Click the upload button.
+You should see dialog letting you know you have successfully uploaded the code.

 ![Arduino IDE](/images/arduino-setup/step59a.png)

 ![Arduino IDE](/images/arduino-setup/step59b.png)

-63) You should see the built in LED turn on.
-Congrats you just wrote your some Arduino code!!!
+63) You should see the built-in LED turn on.
+Congrats you just wrote some Arduino code!!!

 ![Arduino IDE](/images/arduino-setup/step60.jpg)

-Now you are completely setup for all the classes for Arduino.
+Now you are entirely set up for all the classes for Arduino.
 Can't wait to see there!!!